binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 ([EstimatedHistogram]).
 I'm interested in Dropwizard's quantiles (a.k.a.
 Histogram).
 Those are inside the Timer called "latency" here.

+At this point, I've made it through Cassandra's initialization code to the point where it has created the Dropwizard object in which I'm interested.
+That's all I was interested at first, to see exactly what it was using from that library.

-Since I know I want to look at the Timer's JMX information, let's find the [MBean definition for Dropwizard's Timer]:
+Knowing now that it really is a Timer, I want to look at the Timer's JMX information next.
+Let's find the [MBean definition for Dropwizard's Timer]:

 ``` java
     public interface TimerMBean extends MeterMBean, HistogramMBean {